How to get to Rotterdam from Kingston upon Hull

 FAQs

-The cheapest way to travel to Rotterdam from Kingston upon Hull is a ferry with an average price of £25.
+The cheapest way to travel from Kingston upon Hull to Rotterdam is a ferry with an average price of £67.

 This is compared to other travel options from Kingston upon Hull to Rotterdam:

-The fastest way from Kingston upon Hull to Rotterdam is by ferry with an average journey time of 6 h 45 min.
+The fastest way to travel from Kingston upon Hull to Rotterdam is by train with an average journey time of 7h 1m.

-The Kingston upon Hull to Rotterdam distance is approximately 236 miles.
+The Kingston upon Hull to Rotterdam distance is approximately 382 km.

 The average frequency per day from Kingston upon Hull to Rotterdam is:

-However, we recommend checking specific travel dates for your trip from Kingston upon Hull to Rotterdam as scheduled services by train or ferry can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route between Kingston upon Hull and Rotterdam as scheduled services by train and ferry can vary by season or day of the week.

-These are the most popular departure and arrival points when travelling from Kingston upon Hull to Rotterdam:
+These are the most popular departure and arrival points from Kingston upon Hull to Rotterdam:

-Yes, there are direct services available from Kingston upon Hull to Rotterdam with the following travel companies:
+Yes, there is a direct route available from Kingston upon Hull to Rotterdam:

 Travelling from Kingston upon Hull to Rotterdam: related information